This interview originally appeared on Timber and Steel in March 2013:

 So yeah, I quite like the Wheeze and Suck Band.

 There, we’ve got that bit established.

 If you think age shall weary them, just click on the video link below and suspend disbelief.
-What says so much with music and dance in this shaky clip I took at St Albans Folk Festival a couple of years ago (Anzac Day weekend — put it in your calendar now; thank me later) is the range of ages the Wheezers appeal to.
+It says so much with music and dance in this shaky clip I took at St Albans Folk Festival from a couple of years ago (usually held on an Anzac Day weekend — put it in your calendar now; thank me later) is the range of ages the Wheezers appeal to.

 What child could resist jumping around to a bunch of men in funny hats and cloaks?
 And that’s for the young at heart and the young in the head.

 And the young in age.

 It’s enough to even make you groan with empathy (and maybe a little sympathy) to John ‘Red Tips’ Milce’s jokes, trotted out at irregular intervals in pure Lancashire-ish.

 Fiddler-player Tony Pyzarkowski is one third of a regular trio along with Butch Hooper and Kevin ‘Bodhranworld dot com‘ Kelly who form “Kelly’s Heroes” and bash out three hours of stuff you probably know, stuff you may know and stuff you may not have heard of in PJ O’Brien’s pub in Sydney every Sunday night from 6-9pm.
 (No chance on Easter Sunday — that’s National Folk Festival central.)

 After last Sunday’s session, Tony had a bit of a chat about what’s going on with the Wheezers and looked forward to the National Folk Festival starting this Thursday 28 March 2013 in Canberra.